Report of the 2015 Strategic Issues Panel: Searching for Legislative Accountability

 In an era when polarized politics often leads to legislative gridlock and political finger pointing, how do citizens judge the effectiveness of their state and national legislatures?
 Is it possible for voters to assess their elected representatives in terms of the overall effectiveness of the legislative body, rather than on the individual’s personal charm, charisma or political party alone?

-You will find links to other past panel reports in the navigation bar to the right or under the "Panel Topics" tab at the top of the page.
+You will find links to other panel topics and reports in the navigation bar to the right or under the "Panel Topics" tab at the top of the page.

 The University of Denver Strategic Issues Program